EthanPerello/npc-forge/docs/how-to-use.md

 ### Saving Characters

 After generating a character, use the **Save to Library** button to add it to your collection.
+The button now dynamically transitions to **View Library** for easier navigation (NEW in v0.22.0).

 ### Managing Your Library